 The third major change has been the introduction of partial-word extraction and insertion operators.
 Further, an IL-level macro expansion capability has been included, which makes possible the definition of operations in terms of a basic set of open-coded primitives.
 These changes made it possible to write the entire system in its own language without loss of efficiency.
-At the same time, the compilations of user programs are more economical in time, and to some extent in space, than they would be without these facilities.
+Also, the compilations of user programs are more economical of time, and to some extent of space, than they would be without these facilities.
 Furthermore, the knowledgeable user can trade space against time through appropriate redefinition of system functions.

-A fourth major change, the introduction of pattern-driven data manipulation facilities, along the lines of COMIT 5 and METEOR,6 is still in the process of implementation.
+A fourth major change, the introduction of pattern-driven data manipulation facilities, along the lines of COMIT [5] and METEOR [6], is still in the process of implementation.
 Because of the open-ended nature of LISP 2, these facilities can be added without disrupting the existing system structure.
 We mention this facility here, despite the fact that it does not yet exist, because it is an integral part of the over-all design of the language.
 Since the specifications are not final as of this writing, however, we shall not discuss them further.

 To orient the reader toward the exposition of the language, we present a short example at this point.
 Further examples will be given later.
-The following program 7 is written in SL:
+The following program [7] is written in SL:

-'''

-% RANDOM COMPUTES A RANDOM NUMBER IN THE INTERVAL (A, B) OWN INTEGER Y;
+%R RANDOM COMPUTES A RANDOM NUMBER IN THE INTERVAL (A, B) DECLARE (Y) INTEGER OWN Y: REAL FUNCTION RANDOM(A,B) REAL A,B: DO Y+3125Y; Y+Y\6710-864; RETURN (Y/67108864.0 (B-A)+A) END;

-REAL FUNCTION RANDOM(A,B);

-REAL A,B;

-BEGIN Y←3125Y;

-Y←Y 67108864;

-RETURN (Y/67108864.0 (B-A)+A)

-END;

-'''

-The only significant difference between this program and the ALGOL original is the use of the reverse slash "\" to indicate the computation of the remainder.
+The only significant difference between this program and the ALGOL original is the use of the reverse slash ("\") to indicate the computation of the remainder.
 The corresponding program in IL is:

-'''

-(DECLARE (Y OWN INTEGER))

-(FUNCTION (RANDOM REAL)

-((A REAL) (B REAL))

-(BLOCK NIL (SET Y (TIMES 3125 Y))

-(SET Y (REMAINDER Y 67108864))

-(RETURN (PLUS (TIMES (QUOTIENT Y 6.7108864000E+7)

-(DIFFERENCE B A )) A))))
+(DECLARE (Y OWN INTEGER)) (FUNCTION (RANDOM REAL) ((A REAL) (B REAL)) (BLOCK NIL (SET Y (TIMES 3125 Y)) (SET Y (REMAINDER Y 67108864)) (RETURN (PLUS (TIMES (QUOTIENT Y 6.7108864000E+7) (DIFFERENCE B A)) A))))

-'''

-The process of converting SL programs into compiled code is shown in Fig. 1.
-SL is first translated into IL by syntax translator.
+The process of converting SL programs into compiled code is shown in Figure 1.
+SL is first translated into IL by a syntax translator.
 IL is then translated into assembly language by a compiler.
 Finally, the assembly language is translated into machine language by an assembly program.
 The process is entirely accessible to the user, in that he can write programs in IL or assembly language if he so chooses.